nielsdekoeijer/fftiny.zig/README.md

 # fftiny.zig

-functional, but still optimizing

-no real or ifft yet

-heavy inspiration from rustfft and pfft

-split radix, so only powers of 2 :)

-working better now!
+A functional fft library written in pure zig.
+Took some inspiration from RustFFT, PFFFT and (this)[https://gist.github.com/rygorous/500e48a94c64c4d83c7d] implementation of split radix I found.